Division I Distance Runner Anna Chiodo Ortiz Shares Advice

 Anna encourages those looking to improve their mental wellbeing to focus on self-love.
 “Self-love is CRUCIAL.
 If you love yourself, I truly believe you can move on to living your best life, feeling fulfilled, and performing to your ultimate potential.”
 Although it sounds simple, it’s often not as easy as it seems.
-When you’re struggling, it’s important to reach out for help.
-Even within the college athletics community there are tons of others going through the same difficulties.
-Teammates, coaches and staff are all on your team and willing to help.
+When you’re struggling, it’s essential to reach out for help.
+Even within the college athletics community, there are tons of others going through the same difficulties.
+Teammates, coaches, and staff are all on your team and willing to help.

-It’s all pretty dependent upon the person, and nothing will make your feelings go away completely, but there are definitely things you can do to help yourself get through them.
+It’s all pretty dependent upon the person, and nothing will make your feelings go away completely.
+Still, there are definitely things you can do to help yourself get through them.
 I think the first step is acknowledging your struggles and then seeking help as soon as possible.

 Being an athlete and a part of a team also has enormous benefits in terms of mental health.
 Your sport can be used as an outlet for stress, and having practice each day helps provide structure.
-Anna points out that often, being a part of an athletic team can greatly help time management, sleep and nutrition become a priority for students.
+Anna points out that often, being a part of an athletic team can significantly help time management, sleep, and nutrition become a priority for students.
 “It also can provide a sense of community, for sure.”
 Being an athlete also comes with added resources when you need help.
-Coaches, captains, trainers and staff are all there you for and willing to help.
+Coaches, captains, trainers, and staff are all there you for and willing to help.

 Looking Out for Friends and Teammates

 The most important thing you can do for your teammates is to simply be there for them.
 Ask how your friend is doing, ask them to hang out or to do homework with you, this can go a long way.
-If professional help is needed, reassure them that whatever it is that they are going through that it is nothing to be ashamed of.
-Anna suggests “If they need, maybe walk with them to the counseling center so they don’t feel as alone or out of place.”
+If professional help is needed, reassure them that whatever they are going through, it is nothing to be ashamed of.
+Anna suggests, “If they need, maybe walk with them to the counseling center, so they don’t feel as alone or out of place.”

 Always be kind and supportive…do what you love, and love what you do.